cf-toolsuite/cf-butler/README.md

 ```
 GET /users
 ```
-> Counts the number of users on a foundation
+> Lists all unique user accounts on a foundation

 ```
 GET /users/count
 ```
-> Provides details and light metrics for users by role within
+> Counts the number of user accounts on a foundation

 ### Snapshot